 The recent election of far-right senators in Australia, mirroring the Tea Party in the USA, and the nastiness of the current US presidential election are sobering.
 Yet to balance these events we have seen Germany and other European countries open their borders to countless refugees.
 We have yet to see how these governments can manage the financial costs of integrating the refugees into their communities and at the same time managing the vocal anti-migration groups.

 It can be argued that we live in a world where material self-interest has become paramount, resulting in the breakdown of humanism.
 We are like Oscar Wilde’s cynic of 1892, ‘who knows the price of everything and the value of nothing’.
 The deregulation of capitalism has resulted in the diminution of cultural values, ethics and morals, the rich grow richer and greedier as they wreck society in their ever increasing demand to make money.
-How can a $12 million salary be justified for the head of a public company when the basic wage is set at $17 a week and many exploited workers earn much less?
+How can a $12 million salary be justified for the head of a public company when the basic wage is set at $17 an hour and many exploited workers earn much less?

 This greed mentality is resulting in the contraction of the middle class as increasing numbers of workers are on short-term contracts, jobs become part-time and increasingly companies move their businesses overseas, where they can pay lower wages and maximise their profits.